Feeling Behind in Your 20s? You Are On the Wrong Map

 The idea that a man should have his life sorted by 25, established by 28, and consolidated by 30 did not come from nature.
 It came from a system built around female development.

-Women’s biological clock is real and it runs early.
-The culture built a timeline around that reality and then applied it to men by default, which is like designing a training programme for a sprinter and handing it to a marathon runner.
+A woman’s biological clock is real and it runs early.
+The culture built a timeline around that reality and then applied it to men by default.
+That is like designing a training program for a sprinter and handing it to a marathon runner.
 The distances are different.
 The peak is different.
-The entire structure of development is different.
+The whole structure of development is different.

-The prefrontal cortex, the region of the brain responsible for long-term planning, identity formation, and consequential decision-making, does not fully mature until the mid to late twenties.
-Brain imaging research confirms that this region is among the last to complete development, with structural changes continuing well past the age most men are told they should already have it figured out.
+The prefrontal cortex, the part of the brain responsible for long-term planning, identity formation, and weighing consequences, does not fully mature until the mid to late twenties.
+Brain imaging research confirms this part is among the last to finish developing, with structural changes continuing well past the age men are told they should already have it figured out.

 You were not falling behind in your early twenties.
-Neurologically, you were still being built.
+Your brain was still being built.

 Why Feeling Behind in Your 20s Is Getting Worse